Alum Highlight – Lylianna Allala

 What’s one word of advice that you have for enabling an inclusive space?

 Listen to people who are not historically included.
 I think that’s the biggest piece: think about whose voices and stories are missing from the decision-making tables, from media or whose stories are not being told and seek to change that dynamic.
 When depicting people, are you depicting them as true to who they are, or are you playing to a stereotype?

 I also think making sure there are pathways to personal and professional growth for people is important.
 There are not enough people of color in leadership positions in C-Suite and director roles within environmental organizations.
 It’s important for folks to examine their organizational culture, processes and systems with an intersectional lens then dismantle exclusionary practices to make them more inclusive and equitable.
 Think about who you want to include and make sure they’re part of the process from the get-go and engaged in a sustained and meaningful way.

-What do you see as the challenges and opportunity of working
+Currently you are the Climate Justice Director at the City of Seattle.
+What do you see as the challenges and opportunities of working within government?

 The United States has systems and processes that are hundreds of years old and it can be a challenge to push those systems to be responsive to the changing of communities and the people that we represent.
 Communities are always growing and learning more about themselves and sharing more about themselves.
 The government can take a while to catch up to those dynamic shifts.
 With that challenge, government must think critically about how we can be the most responsive to the people that we represent.
 But I also think there’s opportunity in that.
 As we learn more about our country and what systems work well and which do not, the opportunity is leveraging that difference and bringing unlikely partners together to talk about important issues that affect everybody.
 There are so many ways to change the system that are conducive to supporting the most people and providing the most benefit.